-De Gea set to become a free agent
+Man Utd's De Gea set to become a free agent

 Last updated on .From the section Man Utd

-Manchester United goalkeeper David de Gea's contract is likely to end on Friday with no decision yet over whether he will remain at Old Trafford.
+Manchester United goalkeeper David de Gea's contract will come to an end on Friday with no decision over whether he will remain at Old Trafford.

 It is understood the framework of a contract extension that had been agreed was subsequently changed.